forgefed/forgefed/README.md

-The formal work-group and associated development discussions are conducted openly ~~on the [ForgeFed Community Forum][feneas-forum] on the FeNeAs website~~; with informal, real-time Collaboration often taking place on the #peers IRC channel on the libera.chat network.
+The formal work-group and associated development discussions are conducted openly ~~on the [ForgeFed Community Forum][feneas-forum] on the FeNeAs website~~; with informal, real-time Collaboration often taking place on the #forgefed IRC channel on the libera.chat network.
 Everyone is invited to participate in either venue.
 Before posting, please read [this primer][overview] for a brief overview of the project motivation and goals.
 For a detailed overview of the project motivation and goals,